Synerty/peek-core-user/peek_core_user/doc-admin/admin-ui/admin-ui.rst

 Configure the General Settings to configure the user plugin.

-:Mobile Login Group: Users in this group will show when the login screen shows a user
+:Mobile Login Group: Users in this group will be permitted to login to the Peek Field UI.
-    list instead of a text box.
+        This applies to the Internal Authentication.

+:Admin Login Group: Users in this group will be permitted to login to the Peek Admin UI.
+        This applies to the Internal Authentication.

 :Show Vehicle Input: Should the Peek login screen show a box to take the users
     vehicle ID.

-:Show Login as List: Should the Peek login screen show a list of users, or an
+:Show Login as List: Should the Peek Field UI login screen show a list of users, or an
     input box for a user name.
 (See Mobile Login Group)

 :Allow Multiple Logins: Should the Peek only allow a user to login to the system
     on one device at a time.

+:LDAP Auth Enabled: LDAP authentication is enabled, see **Edit LDAP Settings** for more
+    configuration.

+:Internal Auth Enabled For Field: Internal authentication will be tried for users logging
+    in from the Peek Field UI.

+:Internal Auth Enabled For Office: Internal authentication will be tried for users logging
+    in from the Peek Office UI.

+:Internal Auth Enabled For Admin: Internal authentication will be tried for users logging
+    in from the Peek Admin UI.

 .. image:: settings-general.png